AnubisQuantumCipher/anubis-spark/README.md

 **Version:** v2.0.8 (Two-Kill Defense Edition - ONE KEY PASSPORT) **Built with:** Ada/SPARK 2014 • liboqs 0.14.0 • libsodium 1.0.20 • GNAT 14.2.1
-**New Features:** LUKS2-inspired architecture • AES-256-XTS • AF-Splitter • ANUBISK3 multi-keyslot • THREE encryption modes
+**New Features:** LUKS2-inspired architecture • AES-256-XTS (experimental; not used by CLI yet) • AF-Splitter • ANUBISK3 multi-keyslot • THREE encryption modes

 **Security Notice:** This is cryptographic software.
 Review the code and documentation before trusting it with sensitive data.
 While we use industry-standard algorithms and formal verification, no system is 100% secure.